Azure/enterprise-azure-policy-as-code/Docs/desired-state-strategy.md

 }
 ```

-!!! warning
-    **Breaking change:** Previously this was accomplished with the `brownfield` variable in the pipeline used to set the `SuppressDeletes` flag on the planning script.
-Unfortunately, the previous approach was to course-grained, preventing an EPAC solution to remove its own deprecated Policy resources.
-The above is the new approach to the problem

-## Use Case 5: Exclude some Scopes and Policy Resources
+## Use Case 7: Exclude some Scopes and Policy Resources

 In rare cases you may need to exclude individual child scopes, or Policy resources from management by an EPAC solution.